Kentik for AWS

 Bringing VPC Flow Logs Into Kentik

 As cloud-only and hybrid cloud services become increasingly commonplace, network operators of all kinds need a unified environment within which to view and analyze the data generated by their network activities.
 Kentik® collects, derives, and correlates this network traffic data — flow records, BGP, GeoIP, SNMP, etc. — to enable visualization, monitoring, alerting, and analytics.
-The data may be collected not only from routers (including related hardware like switches) and hosts (via a software host agent) but also from flow logs generated by cloud service providers such as Amazon Web Services.
+The data may be collected not only from routers (including related hardware like switches) and hosts (via a software host agent) but also from flow logs generated by your resources that are hosted by cloud service providers such as Amazon Web Services.

 In this article we'll look at how to get log data from AWS to Kentik.
 The following topics will guide you through the setup process:

-Note: For help with any aspect of the setup workflow outlined below, please contact Kentik Customer Success (firstname.lastname@example.org).
+- For help with any aspect of the setup workflow outlined below, please contact Kentik Customer Support.

 The basics of AWS flow logs are covered in the following topics: